So, you want to run a business with the purpose of helping people happily celebrate those important occasions in life? Why not become a party planner?

 There is nothing wrong with organising many different types of parties, but your existing skillset may lend itself better to some event types than others.
 For example, if you come from a catering background, you may wish to focus on heavily catered events such as weddings.
 Or, if you are very creative, then you may wish to focus on themed events.

 All this will be the knowledge that helps to build your brand.
 Building your unique brand will be essential to your ultimate success as a party planner.
 The brand starts with the very name of your business – it sets the tone for the services you offer, your marketing pitch, your logo, your website, and your presence on social media.

 A business plan will help you to understand just how your business is doing at any particular point in time, it’s prospects for future success, and the degree to which you are currently fulfilling targets and meeting benchmarks you established as indicators of success.

-Although a business plan is there to offer guidance on ways of tweaking your performance to achieve shorter- and medium-term goals, it is not set in stone and can be – indeed, needs to be – flexible enough to adapt and adjust to your actual experience.
+Although a business plan is there to offer guidance on ways of tweaking your performance to achieve shorter- and medium-term goals, it is not set in stone and can be – or rather, needs to be – flexible enough to adapt and adjust to your actual experience.